 From there, it's easy to use your sleep and wake times to determine how much running sleep debt you have, which you can view on the Sleep screen in the app.
 As a rule of thumb, keep your sleep debt to five hours and below, so you can feel and function at your best (or as close to it as possible).

-Because your circadian rhythm also determines the length and depth of how you feel when you wake up, it only makes sense to stay circadian-ally aligned as much as possible.
+Because your circadian rhythm also determines how you feel when you wake up, it only makes sense to stay in circadian alignment as much as possible.
 The easiest way to do that is to keep a consistent sleep schedule that's aligned to your chronotype (your biological preferences for sleeping and waking).

 With that said, night owls might find it hard to maintain an early-bird schedule due to work and social obligations.
-If that's the case, you can always take steps to shift to an earlier sleep schedule.
-Our guide on "How to become a morning person" gives you all the info you need.
-Bear in mind, though, that this will be an active, ongoing process that you need to keep on top of.
+If that's the case, you can take steps to shift to an earlier sleep schedule.
+Our guide on "How to become a morning person" guides you through the process.
+Bear in mind, though, this will be an active, ongoing effort you need to keep on top of.
 Otherwise, your biological clock will simply revert back to square one — with later sleep and wake times.

-And if you really want to sleep in, ensure that it's no later than an hour of your usual wake time to downplay the risk of circadian misalignment.
+And if you really want to sleep in, ensure it's no later than an hour past your usual wake time to downplay the risk of circadian misalignment.
+Head here for more science-backed tips on how to make the most of sleeping in.

 There are a few things you can do to shorten your time spent in the Grogginess Zone.
 Here's how: